-For BLE connections, the Authenticator shall enforce Security Mode 1, Level 2 (unauthenticated pairing with encryption) or Security Mode 1, Level 3 (authenticated pairing with encryption) before any U2F messages are exchanged.
+For Bluetooth low energy technology connections, the Authenticatorshall enforce security Mode 1, Level 2 (unauthenticated pairing with encryption) or security Mode 1, Level 3 (authenticated pairing with encryption) before any U2F messages are exchanged.

 5. Framing

 Conceptually, framing defines an encapsulation of U2F raw messages responsible for correct transmission of a single request and its response by the transport layer.